MIDILLI-Tech/midi-web-tool/README.md

 [rtmidi](https://github.com/thestk/rtmidi) for the web, providing robust MIDI handling in the browser environment
 with a single HTML file.

-**MIDI Monitor & Sender** is integrated into the tool, enabling seamless MIDI message inspection and transmission to connected MIDI devices.
+**MIDI Web Tool** is integrated into the tool, enabling seamless MIDI message inspection and transmission to connected MIDI devices.

 Experience live demos and tools provided and maintained by MIDILLI Tech at [https://midilli.tech](https://midilli.tech).